 How to make Glazed Corned Seitan Roast:

 How to serve:

-I started out with these semi-thick slices, which I think is the ideal size for serving with mashed potatoes.
+For the first meal with this awesome roast, I served the semi-thick slices pictured, which I think is the ideal size to go with mashed potatoes.

 We made two whole meals out of the leftovers.
 The first was the corned seitan over mashed potatoes with a little gravy.

 And then we used the remaining seitan with coleslaw for some really tasty tacos the next night.